 CAC is sometimes called the startup killer: many have failed to find a way to acquire customers at a low enough cost.
 The metric allows you to measure your ability to generate new revenue from sales and marketing expenditures.
 Understanding how much every customer acquisition costs and identifying the most profitable marketing and sales channels is key to scaling profitably.

 CAC tells you exactly how much you need to spend to attract and acquire a single new paying customer.
-For most SaaS businesses, the amount is determined by:
+For most SaaS businesses (for whom SaaS security comes first), the amount is determined by:

 Divide your total sales and marketing expenditure in a given period by the number of new customers acquired within that period.
 As a rule, CAC is calculated at the rate of a year.